-Co-production and Japanese Healthcare Work Environment, Governance, Service Quality and Social Values
+Co-production and Japanese Healthcare.
+Work Environment, Service Quality, Governance and Social Values (Routledge, 2021)

 By Victor Pestoff